crazysboy/GCVC/README.md

 # Citation

-If you use Group DETR in your research or wish to refer to the baseline results published here, please use the following BibTeX entry.
+If you use GCVC in your research or wish to refer to the baseline results published here, please use the following BibTeX entry.

     @ARTICLE{10155192,
     author={Zhao, Zhenxi and Yang, Xinting and Liu, Jintao and Zhou, Chao and Zhao, Chunjiang},